Bible Reading: Ephesians 1:3-8

 Long ago, even before he made the world, God loved us and chose us in Christ to be holy and without fault in his eyes.
 Ephesians 1:4

-• Second, God says, “You are chosen.”
-Ephesians 1:4 tells us “For he chose us in him before the creation of the world to be holy and blameless in his sight” (NIV).
+Then God says that you are chosen.
+Ephesians 1:4 tells us, “He chose us in him before the creation of the world to be holy and blameless in his sight” (NIV).
 Personalize that verse too: “I was chosen by God, before he even created the world, to be holy and blameless.”

-When you let these Scripture truths change the way you see yourself, you figure out that you’re way bigger than the chains that bind you.
+When you let these Scripture truths dig their way deep into your heart, you see yourself afresh.
+You’re bigger than the chains that bind you.